htcondor/htcondor/docs/admin-manual/security.rst

 failure for any reason, then NTSSPI will be tried.

+An additional specialized method of authentication exists for communication between the *condor_schedd* and *condor_startd*, as well as communication between the *condor_schedd* and the *condor_negotiator*.
+It is
-An additional specialized method of authentication exists for communication between the *condor_schedd* and *condor_startd*.
-It is especially useful when operating at large scale over high latency networks or in situations where it is inconvenient to set up one of the other methods of strong authentication between the submit and execute daemons.
+especially useful when operating at large scale over high latency networks or in situations where it is inconvenient to set up one of the other methods of authentication between the submit and execute daemons.
 See the description of ``SEC_ENABLE_MATCH_PASSWORD_AUTHENTICATION`` in :ref:`admin-manual/configuration-macros:configuration file entries relating to